-After some gaming events, it's heartbreaking to read the stories of harassment, unprofessionalism and even assault.
-Through internal conversations, we realised just how many of our nDreamers have come to feel as though this simply is a part of attending events, and to that we say, 'no more'.
+After too many gaming events, there have been heartbreaking stories of harassment, unprofessionalism and even assault.
+Through internal conversations, we realised just how many of our nDreamers have come to feel as though this is simply a part of attending events, and to that we say, 'no more'.